-A young woman, Zara, goes missing, one year to the day that her boyfriend, Joel, was killed in a hit and run.
+Joel is killed in a hit and run accident.
+Twelve months later his girlfriend, Zara, goes missing.
 Is Zara in danger?
 Is she still alive?
 What really happened to Joel and who is to blame?

-In the quiet seaside town of Tamarisk Bay, the police appear to be doing little to find Zara.
-Her friend Janie decides to make it her mission to track her down.
-It’s the ‘swinging sixties’ and Janie fears that Zara may be mixed up with drugs, alcohol, or worse.
+Janie fears her friend Zara may be mixed up with drugs, alcohol, or worse.
 As Janie explores the strange circumstances of Zara’s disappearance, she starts to question the truth about Joel’s death.